aws/secrets-store-csi-driver-provider-aws/README.md

               objectType: "secretsmanager"
     ```
 * region: An optional field to specify the AWS region to use when retrieving secrets from Secrets Manager or Parameter Store.
 If this field is missing, the provider will lookup the region from the annotation on the node.
 This lookup adds overhead to mount requests so clusters using large numbers of pods will benefit from providing the region here.
+* failoverRegion: An optional field to specify a secondary AWS region to use when retrieving secrets.
+See the Automated Failover Regions section in this readme for more information.
 * pathTranslation: An optional field to specify a substitution character to use when the path separator character (slash on Linux) is used in the file name.
 If a Secret or parameter name contains the path separator failures will occur when the provider tries to create a mounted file using the name.
 When not specified the underscore character is used, thus My/Path/Secret will be mounted as My_Path_Secret.
 This pathTranslation value can either be the string "False" or a single character string.
 When set to "False", no character substitution is performed.

-The objects field of the SecretProviderClass can contain the following sub-fields:
+The primary objects field of the SecretProviderClass can contain the following sub-fields:
 * objectName: This field is required.
 It specifies the name of the secret or parameter to be fetched.
 For Secrets Manager this is the [SecretId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters) parameter and can be either the friendly name or full ARN of the secret.
 For SSM Parameter Store, this must be the [Name](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html#API_GetParameter_RequestParameters) of the parameter and can not be a full ARN.
 * objectType: This field is optional when using a Secrets Manager ARN for objectName, otherwise it is required.
 This field can be either "secretsmanager" or "ssmparameter".
 * objectAlias: This optional field specifies the file name under which the secret will be mounted.
 When not specified the file name defaults to objectName.
 * objectVersion: This field is optional, and generally not recommended since updates to the secret require updating this field.
 For Secrets Manager this is the [VersionId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters).
 For SSM Parameter Store, this is the optional [version number](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-versions.html#reference-parameter-version).
-* objectVersionLabel: This optional fields specifies the alias used for the version.
+* objectVersionLabel: This optional field specifies the alias used for the version.
 Most applications should not use this field since the most recent version of the secret is used by default.
 For Secrets Manager this is the [VersionStage](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters).
 For SSM Parameter Store this is the optional [Parameter Label](https://docs.amazonaws.cn/en_us/systems-manager/latest/userguide/sysman-paramstore-labels.html).

+* failoverObject: An optional field when using the failoverRegion feature.
+See the Automated Failover Regions section in this readme for more information.
+The failover object can contain the following sub-fields:
+  * objectName: This field is required if failoverObject is present.
+Specifies the name of the secret or parameter to be fetched from the failover region.
+See the primary objectName field for more information.
+  * objectVersion: This field is optional and defines the objectVersion for the failover region.
+If specified, it must match the primary region's objectVersion.
+See the primary objectVersion field for more information.
+  * objectVersionLabel: This optional field specifies the alias used for the version of the failoverObject.
+See the primary objectVersionLabel field for more information.

 * jmesPath: This optional field specifies the specific key-value pairs to extract from a JSON-formatted secret.
 You can use this field to mount key-value pairs from a properly formatted secret value as individual secrets.
 For example: Consider a secret "MySecret" with JSON content as follows:

     ```shell